A: Drug-Free Schools and Communities Act

 For more information or to schedule a workshop for your group, please call the Office of Student Conduct, at: 784-4388.

-For all students wishing to receive treatment services, who are not mandated (making a self-referral), the university offers confidential counseling on issues involving alcohol and other drugs through Alcohol and Drug Intervention Services.
-Please call (775) 784-4388 and/or in person at the Clark Administration Building, Lake Level Suites.
+For all students wishing to receive treatment services, who are not mandated (making a self-referral), the university offers confidential counseling on issues involving alcohol and other drugs through this same program, Alcohol and Drug Intervention Services, which may be contacted at phone: 784-4388 and/or in person at the Clark Administration Building, Lake Level Suites.

 Campus Disciplinary Sanctions